Bruce Rader: Television career

 In 1974 Rader began his television career working in the newsroom at WMAL-TV (ABC) during the final days of Watergate and the resignation of President Richard Nixon.
 He was a spotter for the Washington Redskins play-by-play announcers Mal Campbell and Len Hathaway and produced the Coach George Allen post-game show and the Chris Hanburger locker room show in 1974 and briefly worked for WMAL-TV Sports Director Steve Bassett before moving to Norfolk.

 In 1975 Rader was hired by news director Tony Burton as the assignment editor at WVEC-TV, the ABC affiliate in Norfolk, Virginia.
 In 1976 he joined WAVY-TV, a Lin Media company now Nexstar Media Group as the weekend sportscaster and weekday news reporter for the NBC affiliate covering Virginia Beach.
-On January 1, 1979, he was named Sports Director and primary sports anchor.
+On January 1, 1979, he was named sports director and primary sports anchor.
 Rader, noted for his energetic style, changed the way local sports were presented in the market.
 He devoted extensive coverage to NASCAR becoming one of the first local sportscasters outside of Florida to annually spend a week covering the season-opening Daytona 500.
 He was the first sportscaster from the Hampton Roads market to cover Washington Redskins games on a regular basis, both home and away.
 During his coverage of Super Bowl XVII in 1983, he broadcast the first live newscast in Hampton Roads television history from Costa Mesa, California.
 He continues to anchor the daily sports segments weeknights on WAVY-TV and is the host of the Fox 43 Sportswrap every night on Fox 43.
-He is also the host of the weekly Old Dominion University Football Show with Coach Ricky Rahne, The Washington Huddle WFT Show shown in the Hampton Roads, Richmond, Roanoke, Washington DC and Hagerstown, Maryland markets, and the high school football show Friday Night Flights.
+He is also the host of the weekly Old Dominion University Football Show with Coach Ricky Rahne, The Washington Huddle WFT Show shown in the Hampton Roads, Richmond, Roanoke, Washington, D.C., and Hagerstown, Maryland, markets, and the high school football show Friday Night Flights.

 Community service

-The Bruce Rader-St. Jude Golf Tournament raised more than 1 million US dollars during its 20-year run for St. Jude Children's Research Hospital.
+The Bruce Rader-St. Jude Golf Tournament raised more than US$1 million during its 20-year run for St. Jude Children's Research Hospital.
 Rader's former charity foundation was also very active in Hampton Roads.
 Rader also worked with the Children's Hospital of the King's Daughters, Seton Youth Shelters, Virginia Beach SPCA, and Horizons Hampton Roads.
 For over 30 years he hosted the Jerry Lewis MDA Telethon on WAVY-TV.